Næturvaktin: Daníel Sævarsson

 Daníel Sævarsson (Jörundur Ragnarsson) is a medical school drop-out who begins working at the petrol station at the beginning of the series.
 He is shy and introverted, and unsure of what he wants to do with his life.
 He has anxiety and depression, and has completely cut off all connections with his family.
 Unlike Ólafur, he recognizes the stupidity in Georg's decisions and often challenges him when things seem unfair.
 His ex-girlfriend and family appear numerous times in the series, attempting to get him to resume his studies and become a doctor like his father and grandfather.
-He is bright and is often able to humiliate Georg, for example by identifying a man who has recently had a stroke, whom Georg tars as a drunk and assaults.
+He is bright and is often able to humiliate Georg, for example by identifying a man who has recently had a stroke, whom Georg tars as a drunk and assaults, or simply by pointing out his frequent hypocrisy.
 To Georg's annoyance, Daniel is much better at chess than he is, managing to beat him on several occasions.
 He is susceptible to mood swings and storms out whenever Georg makes him sufficiently angry.